pragmasoft-ua/kite-chat/k1te-server/README.md

 - when channel is dropped by host, all clients have to leave as well
 - pin unanswered messages?
 Maybe make this configurable.
 - telegram throttling sometimes will be a concern.
 Consider using dedicated bot tokens for commercial clients.
 Also, research aws lambda retry mechanism as a solution to tg throttling for other clients.
-- proxy or vpn may cause ws connection closed after a minute of inactivity.
+- ✅proxy or vpn may cause ws connection closed after a minute of inactivity.
 Send ping from server every 30s or so and await for pong.
 - API Gateway supports message payloads up to 128 KB with a maximum frame size of 32 KB.
 If a message exceeds 32 KB, you must split it into multiple frames, each 32 KB or smaller.
 If a larger message is received, the connection is closed with code 1009.
 - tg api largest text message is 4kb.
 Larger ones need to be split.
-- it is better to send files with http put/post rather than websocket.
+- ✅it is better to send files with http put/post rather than websocket.
 Presigned s3 for large files.
 Only send url over websocket.
 - trunk based development, feature flags
-- CraC, native image
+- SnapStart, native image